-This page features resources, materials and links to support in the teaching and studying of East Asian languages inside and outside the classroom.
-In addition to language specific resources, there is also a section that supports all language study.
+This page features resources, materials, and links to support the teaching and studying of East Asian languages inside and outside the classroom.
+In addition to language-specific resources, there is also a section that supports all language studies.

 Languages